lpil/lpil/docs/_posts/2022-06-19-deploying-gleam-on-fly-io.md

 Full disclosure, Fly.io are [sponsoring my work on Gleam](https://github.com/sponsors/lpil).
-I hadn't used their platform prior to their sponsoring, but now that I have I believe they the user experience of any deployment platform today, beating even my old favourite of Heroku.
+I hadn't used their platform prior to their sponsoring, but now that I have I believe that they have the best user experience of any deployment platform today, beating even my old favourite of Heroku.

 I've already got Gleam, Erlang, and the Fly.io command line installed, logged in to Fly.io, and added a payment card to my Fly.io organisation.
 If you're